livechat/livechat-public-docs/rest-api/_agents.md

 ## Get a single agent details

-Return complete details of the agent for the given `LOGIN`.
+Returns complete details of the agent for the given `LOGIN`.

 >Path